-- Draw Partial Trees: Recursively construct a feasible drawing of each partial tree T_k with A_k as its desirable aspect ratio. - Compose Drawings: Arrange the drawings of the partial trees, and draw the nodes and edges, that were removed from T to split it, such that the drawing Γ of T is a feasible drawing.
-Note that the arrangement of these drawings is done based on the cases shown in Figures 3 and 4.
+were removed from T to split it, such that the drawing Γ of T thus obtained is a feasible drawing.
+Note that the arrangement of these drawings is done based on the cases shown in Figures 2 and 3.
 In each case, if A < 1, then the drawings of the partial trees are stacked one above the other, and if $A \ge 1$, then they are placed side-by-side.